alexberryman/DiscordWordle/README.md

 To add a score just mention the bot followed by pasting the output you get from the Wordle `Share` button.
 The bot will store this score in a database and let you know if it worked.

 ## Invite this bot to your Discord Server
-Use this Discord link to invite `Discordle` to your server: https://discord.com/api/oauth2/authorize?client_id=929646986125250601&permissions=84032&scope=bot
+~~Use this Discord link to invite `Discordle` to your server: https://discord.com/api/oauth2/authorize?client_id=929646986125250601&permissions=84032&scope=bot~~

-This bot requests the following permissions:
-- Send Messages
-- Embed Links
-- Read Message History
-- Mention Everyone
-- Add Reactions
+This currently doesn't work since the bot has been verified yet and hit it maximum number of server.
+The alternative is you deploy your own bot for free on Heroku.
+See: [Deploy Your Own Bot below](https://github.com/alexberryman/DiscordWordle#deploy-your-own-bot)

 ## Get Help
 - Ask for help in Discord: [![Join Discord](https://img.shields.io/badge/discord-join-7289DA.svg?logo=discord&longCache=true&style=flat)](https://discord.gg/PcZ74rBsTE)